nearform/developing-microservices/step4/README.md

 the previous step.

-If you do this correctly, you should be able to see data streaming into influxdb from the sensor through the broker.
+If you do this correctly, you should be able to see data streaming into influxdb from the sensor through the broker when you start the system with `docker-compose up`